 In the application of IAS 21 "The Effects of Changes in Foreign Exchange Rates", all subsidiaries of the Group express operations in the most representative currency of their economic environment, the functional currency.
-The reporting currency of Infotel Corporation is the US dollar, that of Infotel Consulting UK the pound sterling.
+The reporting currency of Infotel Corporation is the US dollar, that of Infotel Consulting UK the pound sterling, and that of Smurk IT India the Indian rupee.